 There’s a chap at our club renowned for his appalling temper on the golf course.
 He’s a regular club-snapper and has been pulled up in front of the committee a few times for his choice language on the links.

 In the club championship one year, he had a three-foot putt to extend his match on the 18th green.
 With a decent sized crowd watching on from the clubhouse verandah, his ball lipped out so he lost by a hole.
 He stormed over to his golf bag, picked it up and threw it, impressively, into the middle of the pond protecting the front of the putting surface.

 He stamped off towards the car park, only to return minutes later.
 We watched on from the clubhouse as he waded into the pond and retrieved his bag.
 He dragged it to the water’s edge, opened a side pocket and pulled out his car-keys and wallet.
 He then lobbed the bag and remaining contents back into the water.
 The club pro did well out of that little episode!

 It was at this point we realised we were playing exactly the same model of ball, with the same number and with no discernible markings.
-It was impossible to be absolutely certain which was whose, so we were forced to declare both balls lost and march back down the hill to play three off the tee.
+It was impossible to be absolutely certain which was whose, so we were forced to march back down the hill to play three off the tee.

 I now mark my balls up very carefully.